We’ve all done it before…

 It’s not that vanity metrics are necessarily bad; it’s just that they don’t tell you anything clearly or accurately.

-Traffic is one of the most commonly used metrics for content marketers, and relying on it is a mistake.
+Traffic is one of content marketers’ most commonly used metrics, and relying on it is a mistake.

 Traffic is a vanity metric.

-While quality pageviews would be a decent metric, it’s very tough to measure something like that.
+While quality pageviews would be a decent metric, measuring something like that is very tough.

 The same goes for the rate of opened emails or the number of email subscribers on your list.